bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 Have a look at how this breaks down on this (tentative) [Schedule](schedule).

+The schedule might be adapted to accommodate distance learning due to the COVID-19 Situation.

 ## Meetings/Weekly Schedule

 The class consists of 2x2h of lectures and 2h of lab.
-Please refer to the LSF for time and location information (link above in the External Links menue).
+The Lab will be held by Linda Fernsel.
+Please refer to the LSF for time and location information (link above in the External Links menu).

 ## Tutorial

-There will be a tutorial held by Anja Kammer.
-This is not obligatory and mainly an additional opportunity to get help on the exercises or with exam preparation.
+There will be a tutorial held by Lotte Unckell.
+The Tutorial will be in conjunction with the Labs this term.

 ## Grades & Exam